Get-Your/Get-Your/README.md

     launch.json

-and database operations/migrations will apply to a SQLite database file in the repo folder (which will be created if it doesn't exist).
-The SQLite database will be ignored by Git commits.
+and database operations/migrations will apply to SQLite database files in the repo folder (which will be created if they don't exist).
+The SQLite databases will be ignored by Git commits.

 Local development uses `secrets.dev.toml` for [app secrets](#app-secrets).
 The SQLite database configuration is hardcoded in `local.py`, so associated variables must exist but won't be used.